 Scholarships will be awarded to recipients chosen by a selection committee.
 Scholarship amounts will be determined based on several factors, including available funds, and the strength and number of applications received each award cycle.
-Current students will be notified of the different scholarship opportunities by email.
+Current students will be notified of the different scholarship opportunities by email or in the Weekly Vitals e-newsletter.